munir-zarea/munir-zarea.github.io/_projects/ROS2-Based Terrestrial Unmanned Surface Vessel/index.md

   height="400"
   caption="High-level system architecture highlighting the interaction between the human operator, control electronics, and robot hardware, with color-coded links denoting power, signals, data transmission, and user input."
 %}

+Key ROS2 components:
+- Joystick node for user teleoperation
+- Serial bridge node to read IMU data and send motor commands
+- Launch files to bring all nodes up in coordinated stacks

+## State Estimation & Filters
+Our IMU data contained significant noise.
+To address this, we added one more IMU and included a Kalman filter with our model to

 ## Motivation, Objectives, and Design